RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 ```

 ## BRASATO: a curated selection
+BRASATO (Bot RASA collectiOn) is a curated selection of the most relevant chatbots for dialogue complexity, functional complexity, and utility, whose goal is to ease reproducibility and facilitate research on chatbot reliability.
+The three logical steps illustrated in the paper are implemented with the following 4 scripts.
+Intermediate results are saved under folder *results*, and BRASATO is the final dataset obtained after step 18.

 ### 15. Chatbot selection
 Select from the TOFU-R dataset a subset of chatbots with criteria based on dialogue complexity, functional complexity and usability.